-Employee Appreciation Day is right around the corner — March 6, to be exact.
+Employee Appreciation Day is right around the corner.
 This is the perfect opportunity to show your employees that you value their contributions and that you’ve been paying attention to their needs.

 Why should you bother with Employee Appreciation Day?
 Because low employee morale will tank your productivity — costing America’s businesses up to $550 billion each year.
 Ouch!
 Also, 82 percent of employees wish they received more recognition for their work.